-Patients with fixed prosthesis such as bridges, orthodontics, and bonded orthodontic retainers should be encouraged to use floss threaders (Figures 15 and 16) to remove debris.
+Patients with fixed prosthesis such as bridges, orthodontics, and bonded orthodontic retainers should be encouraged to use floss threaders (Figures 15‑16) to remove debris.
 The floss is threaded underneath the prosthetic to remove any debris caught underneath.
 Patients should be instructed on their use and again asked to demonstrate to the dental professional that they understand and know how to use it.

 Floss holders and flossers (Figure 17) are an alternative if the patient has difficulty flossing manually or for a patient with large hands, physical limitations, a strong gag reflex, or low motivation for traditional flossing.
-A floss holder or flosser is a good alternative to not flossing at all and should be shown to patients as a means of removing plaque.
+A floss holder or flosser is a good alternative to spool flossing and should be shown to patients as another means of removing plaque biofilm.
 I’ve had good luck with patients flossing daily with Plackers flossers.
 They make a variety of flossers, but I prefer the GentleSlide tape for patients who have tight contacts.
 They resist shredding and stay taut when flossing.
 I encourage patients to keep bags in their car, work, and home for quick access after meals and snacks.
 I’ve also had success getting orthodontic patients to floss daily by using FlossFish.
 Their website has a video that you can show your patients, in addition to showing them in their own mouth.

 Toothpicks or Wooden/Plastic Triangular Sticks